djmcgill/CPU/README.md

  - proper pathfinding using a built-in library
  - skybox
  - sort out the refactor the code for blocks and their textures
+ - make the camera controls and default position somewhat sensible